New regulations for entry into the US.

 Costa Rica’s electrical system is compatible with that of North America, 110 volts.
 Three hole grounded plugs are very uncommon, so if you have equipment that needs this type of plug, be sure to bring an adapter or buy one at a hardware store.

+Important Facts.
 Expect your postcards to arrive home after you do—especially in December.
 Never send cash or anything else of value by regular mail from Costa Rica.
 Federal Express, DHL and other courier services are available in major cities.

 E-mail and the Internet